40 Years Ago: Michael McDonald Co-Writes Van Halen’s ‘I’ll Wait’

 Songwriting credits for 1984 were in a state of flux for years, with McDonald's name appearing on some versions of the album while remaining absent from others.
 When 1984 was remastered years later, McDonald was again listed as a co-writer for "I'll Wait," and the disappearing act didn't escape his attention.

-"I guess they thought I was Santa Claus, because I had to go chasing them a little bit on that one," he said, laughing.
+"I guess they thought I was Santa Claus because I had to go chasing them a little bit on that one," he said, laughing.
 "It’s probably one of the most-played things I’ve ever written, just because it's Van Halen.
 That album sold three or four million copies right away, which was a really big deal at the time."

-McDonald collaborated with some of of the era's biggest artists, writing and singing with Kenny Loggins, Carly Simon, Christopher Cross, and Toto – among many others.
-Still, he's so self-effacing that when talking about his role in these recordings, he can come across as an ordinary guy who became a successful songwriter by virtue of circumstance.
+McDonald collaborated with some of the era's biggest artists, writing and singing with Kenny Loggins, Carly Simon, Christopher Cross, and Toto – among many others.
+Still, he's so self-effacing that when talking about his role in these recordings, he can come across as an ordinary guy who became a successful songwriter by circumstance.

 "I think that’s true, unfortunately for me," he says.
 "I have friends who write all the time, and I envy them terribly.
 I love to write songs, but they don’t come easy to me.
 I spend a lot of time writing really dumb stuff that I have to look at the next day and think, 'God, what was I thinking?'
 That’s my process, is just to go through a lot of dumb stuff and hope that after a lot of hard work, I’ll find a good idea."